Tags

 The customer churn rate calculation is similar to the customer retention metric.
 To calculate it, use this formula:

-Dialpad Ai Contact Center actually has a few unique features that can help when it comes to retention and churn.
+Dialpad Ai Contact Centre actually has a few unique features that can help when it comes to retention and churn.
 Say you think you’ve been getting a lot of complaints about a new feature—let’s call it Feature X—and you want to see exactly how often this comes up in customer calls.

 In Dialpad, you can create a “Custom Moment” to track every time a certain keyword or phrase is spoken on a call.
 In this case, you could create a Custom Moment to track every time Feature X pops up on a call: